 2. Long terminal repeats LTRs: 8% of the human genome is LTRs.
 They contain reverse transcriptase.

 3. Short interspersed elements (SINEs): 13% of the human genome consists of SINEs.
 These are nested in long interspersed elements.

 4. Long interspersed elements (LINEs): They make up to 21% of the human genome.
 LINEs can transpose themselves.

 The remaining 55% makes the non-coding and coding DNA in the human genome.

 Single nucleotide polymorphism (SNP) is the most common type of DNA sequence variation that occurs when a single nucleotide (A, T, G, or C) varies between members of a species or even between paired chromosomes within a person.
 These changes may be responsible for diversity among people and some common familial traits like diabetes, hypertension, curly hair, drug response, etc.

 SNPs are used to tag genotypes.
 Known SNPs have been mapped onto genome sequences.

-SNPs are found in a human DNA.
+SNPs are found in human DNA.
 They occur in every 300 nucleotides.
 They play an important role as biological markers to locate genes in diseased condition and by directly affecting the gene’s function.
-According to recent research works, SNPs may contribute in judging the individual response to certain drugs, and certain environmental factors such as toxins and risk of developing disease.
-It can tract the inheritance of disease genes in families.
+According to recent research works, SNPs may contribute to judging the individual response to certain drugs, and certain environmental factors such as toxins and risk of developing the disease.
+It can track the inheritance of disease genes in families.

 This gene instructs the formation of tumor suppressor protein which helps prevent cells from uncontrollable growth and multiplication.
 This protein is also involved in repairing the damage caused by factors like radiation or some environmental exposures; thus, this protein (and, hence, the gene) aims at maintaining and preserving the genetic information.